 1. Pain as a Result of Afterpains

-Right after your delivery, the uterus has no child that needs support and starts reducing back to the size it was earlier.
+Right after your delivery, the uterus starts reducing back to its pre-pregnancy size.
 This leads to some cramping in the abdominal area, termed as afterpains.
 These are usually present for an initial couple of days right after birth, as the uterus takes nearly 6 weeks to return to originality.
 Breastfeeding is known to trigger these pains further.
-Mothers who are giving birth to their first child have lesser pain as compared to other mothers, since their uterus still retains the muscle strength.
+Mothers who are giving birth to their first child have lesser pain as compared to others, since their uterus retains more muscle strength.

 2. Pain as a Result of Constipation

 This is generally due to elevated levels of progesterone, the presence of piles, vaginal tears, or absence of any physical activity following labour.
-Certain medicines like anaesthetics, hydrocodone, and others can also set in constipation.
+Certain medicines like anaesthetics, hydrocodone, and others can also cause constipation.
 This usually lasts for a short period of time, compared to that during pregnancy.

 3. Pain as a Result of the Healing Process After C-Section